Azure/reliable-web-app-pattern-dotnet/README.md

  ![screenshot of Azure AD App Registrations](./assets/Guide/AD-AppRegistrations.png)

- You will also need to purge the Key Vault and App Configuration Service instances that were deployed.
+ You will also need to purge the App Configuration Service instance that was deployed.

  **Purge App Configurations**